 Voice over IP (VoIP)

-VoIP is the modern means of utilizing a virtual phone number without requiring multiple numbers as the POTS solution does.
+VoIP is the modern means of utilizing a virtual telephone number without requiring multiple numbers as the POTS solution does.
 In this case, your internet service provider (ISP) will assign you a number and associate it with your location.
 It can be any available number with any area code you choose.
 When someone calls this number, it won’t ring through a land line but will be connected to your phone’s IP address.
 VoIP has been a big deal ever since it emerged on the market in the 1990s.
 The VoIP Report offers a number of interesting facts about VoIP.
 For instance:

 - Businesses see an average savings of 50-75 percent³ when switching to VoIP—in fact, the piece points to a PC World article about a business that saved $1200 a month after making the switch.

 - About 31 percent of all businesses use VoIP systems—it’s an indicator of growth; it’s also an indicator of significantly more opportunity for others to jump on board.